haraldh/podmanrs/README.md

 Works on Linux, MacOS and Windows 10.

+A compatibility matrix can be seen on https://varlink.org/Language-Bindings

 > Note: replace 192.168.122.29 in this guide with the IP or hostname of your
 > podman machine